 Opening session to summarize insights from the previous day and set the objectives for Day 2.

 B1.
-GLOBAL DIALOGUE: State of International Carbon Markets
+GLOBAL DIALOGUE: State of International Carbon Markets and Seeing the Opportunities

 B2.
 DECISIONS: Navigating Decisions on Carbon Markets